FreeLundin/Nola-Developer-Incubator/README.md

 2. Ensure `npm run build` completes successfully and `dist/public/index.html` is created.

 The site will be available at `https://<your-org-or-username>.github.io/<repository-name>/` when published.

-### Legacy: Vercel (archived)

-If you relied on the previous Vercel deployment, note that the Vercel config is intentionally deprecated in this repository.
-Original `vercel.json` content is backed up in `vercel.json.bak` for reference.

 ---